 The CFA735 will send the acknowledge packet for this command and change its baud rate to the new value.
 The host should send the baud rate command, wait for a positive acknowledge from the CFA735 at the old baud rate, and then switch itself to the new baud rate.
-The baud rate must be saved by the command 4 (0x04): Store Current State as Boot State, if you want the CFA735 to power up at the new baud rate.
+The baud rate must be saved by command 4 (0x04): Store Current State as Boot State, for the CFA735 to power up at the new baud rate.